top of page

 Search

-The Science Behind Remedy (How Online Pain Relief is Possible)
+The Science Behind Menda (How Online Pain Relief is Possible)

 Modern research shows that psychological and emotional elements can play a major role in chronic pain.
 These non-physical components can help the brain “learn” to be in pain, re-wiring the body’s neural circuitry to perpetuate the sensation of pain.